-- (A) Any animal, except a dog assisting a peace officer engaged in law enforcement duties, which demonstrates any of the following behavior, is rebuttably presumed dangerous: - (1) Any animal that chases or approaches any person or domestic animal, anywhere other than on the property of the owner or custodian, in a menacing fashion or apparent attitude of attack, including, but not limited to, behavior such as growling or snarling; - (2) Any animal which, when unprovoked, engages in any behavior that requires a defensive action by any person to prevent bodily injury when the person and the animal are off the property of the owner or keeper of the animal; - (3) Any animal which, when unprovoked, bites a person causing a less severe injury than as defined in Section 8.06.020(d); - (4) Any animal which, when unprovoked, has killed, seriously bitten, inflicted injury, or otherwise caused injury attacking any other animal off the property of the owner or keeper of the animal. - (B) The Animal Services Officer may issue a notice designating an animal exhibiting the aforementioned characteristics as dangerous and may recommend that the animal's owner take certain actions to prevent future injury by the animal, notwithstanding exceptions as provided for in Section 31626 of the Food and Agriculture code.
-Such designation shall be subject to a hearing as provided for in Section 8.06.070.
+- A. Any animal, except a dog assisting a peace officer engaged in law enforcement duties, which demonstrates any of the following behavior, is presumed dangerous: - 1.
+Any animal that chases or approaches any person or domestic animal, anywhere other than on the property of the owner or custodian, in a menacing fashion or apparent attitude of attack, including, but not limited to, behavior such as growling or snarling; - 2.
+Any animal which, when unprovoked, engages in any behavior that requires a defensive action by any person to prevent bodily injury when the person and the animal are off the property of the owner or keeper of the animal; - 3.
+Any animal which, when unprovoked, bites a person causing a less severe injury than as defined in EGMC Section 8.06.020(D); - 4.
+Any animal which, when unprovoked, has killed, seriously bitten, inflicted injury, or otherwise caused injury attacking any other animal off the property of the owner or keeper of the animal. - B. An Animal Control Officer may issue a notice designating an animal exhibiting the aforementioned characteristics as dangerous and may recommend that the animal's owner take certain actions to prevent future injury by the animal, notwithstanding exceptions as provided for in Section 31626 of the Food and Agriculture Code.
+Such designation shall be subject to a hearing as provided for in EGMC Section 8.06.070.